 Once their golden on both sides, slide them onto a plate.
 Drizzle with about 2 teaspoons of soy, a teaspoon of sesame oil, and some of that Lady Sauce.

-Stir it all up and dig in.
+Stir it all up and dig into the simple spicy pan-fried noodles!

 It’s super easy to make, and if you don’t find yourself in proximity of a Chinese grocery too often, stock up on the noodles!
 You can throw them in the freezer for later.